-Houston Baptist University, via the Human Subjects Review Committee, protects the rights of human subjects in research projects proposed by faculty, staff, students, and/or outside persons.
+The Human Subjects Review Committee protects the rights of human subjects in research projects proposed by faculty, staff, students, and/or outside persons.
 The University's Human Subjects Review Committee is responsible for reviewing all research proposals involving human subjects.
 Review applications may be obtained from the Committee Chair.